olivergiangvu/stremio-infuse-external-player/README.md

 # stremio-infuse-external-player

-Use with Stremio Web 5.0
+Use with Stremio Web 5.0 on macOS

 Select External Player as MPV